huazzers/desma126/docs/w4-2-inputsystem-statemachine-event.md

 The gist is:

 - **You have a fixed *set of states* that the machine can be in.** For our example, that’s standing, jumping, ducking, and diving.
-- **The machine can only be in *one* state at a time.** Our heroine can’t be jumping and standing simultaneously.
+- **The machine can only be in *one* state at a time.** Our player can’t be jumping and standing simultaneously.
 In fact, preventing that is one reason we’re going to use an FSM.
 - **A sequence of *inputs* or *events* is sent to the machine.** In our example, that’s the raw button presses and releases.
 - **Each state has a *set of transitions*, each associated with an input and pointing to a state.** When an input comes in, if it matches a transition for the current state, the machine changes to the state that transition points to.